RayXu6/ThoughtFully/README.md

 # ThoughtFully
 Just a simple quilt modpack.
-You can use the github issue trackerto report bugs.
+You can use the github issue tracker to report bugs.